Dareczin/boxing_biomechanics/README.md

-# Code for obtanin kinematic variables from Noraxon biomechanics data.
+# Code for obtaning kinematic variables from Noraxon biomechanics data.

 ## Overview